 Mondelez International (formerly Kraft Foods Inc.) makes what it takes to survive a global snack attack.
 The company's pantry of billion-dollar brands includes: Cadbury and Milka chocolates; LU, Nabisco, and Oreo biscuits; Trident gum; Tang powdered beverages; and Jacobs coffees.
-Mondelez International comprises the global snacking and food brands of the former Kraft Foods following the spinoff of its North America grocery operations (now Kraft Foods Group).
-The two companies split in a tax-free spinoff in October 2012.
-Mondelez, with about $35 billion in annual sales and operations in 165 countries, is the larger of the two businesses.
+Mondelez International comprises the global snacking and food brands of the former Kraft Foods, whose North American operations were spun off to form

 Sales and Marketing

 Mondelez sells its candy, snacks, and beverages through supermarket chains, wholesalers, supercenters, warehouse clubs, mass merchandisers, convenience stores, drug stores, and other retail food outlets.
 The company also sells through independent sales offices and agents in some of its international locations.
 Mondelez' 10 largest customers accounted for nearly 25% of sales in 2014.

 The company spent $1.55 billion on advertising expenses in 2014, about 10% less than it spent in 2013, and 14% less than in 2012.
 Mondelez was able to save on costs by consolidating its media providers, reducing its non-working media costs, and shifting its spending into low-cost digital media outlets.
 It did increase its advertising spend on its global Power Brands and kept its spending steady on effective media channels.